swlaschin/fsharpforfunandprofit.com/content/posts/low-risk-ways-to-use-fsharp-at-work-4/index.md

     targetCustomer // return it
 ```

-With this transform in place, the rest of the code is easy, we just just read from the source and write to the target.
+With this transform in place, the rest of the code is easy, we just read from the source and write to the target.

 ```fsharp
 let transferAll() =